adamkarl02/Wikipedia-Path-Finder/README.md

 # Wikipedia Path Finder

-This Python script is designed to navigate the interconnected landscape of Wikipedia articles.
-Leveraging both the Wikipedia API and sophisticated machine learning models, the script intelligently finds a path from one specified article to another.
+This Python script is designed to navigate Wikipedia articles.
+Leveraging both the Wikipedia API and machine learning models, the script intelligently finds a path from one specified article to another.

 ## How It Works